KustoszApp/docs/source/installation/vps.md

 ### Set up periodic channel update with cron

-As noted in (automatic channels update)[./basic-usage.md#automatic-channels-update-frequency] section, Kustosz requires channels update process to run periodically.
+As noted in [automatic channels update](../basic-usage.md#automatic-channels-update-frequency) section, Kustosz requires channels update process to run periodically.
 If you can't run Celery beat, you may use system scheduler, such as cron.

 The command that you want to run is: